Shreeramghimire/Data-Warehouse-Basics/README.md

 As aquaculture continues to expand, the volume, diversity, and complexity of data generated throughout the production process are also increasing.
 These data can originate from a wide range of sources, including production systems, environmental monitoring, fish health and welfare assessments, feeding operations, genetics, water quality, and farm management activities.

+Understanding how these data are **generated, structured, integrated, transferred, stored, and utilized** is therefore essential.
+Well-designed data warehouse architectures and effective data management strategies can improve decision-making, reduce resource wastage, support automation, and enable more efficient and sustainable aquaculture production.